FrankC01/pysui/doc/source/prog_txn.rst

 ################
 SuiTransactions encapsulate a SuiClient, transaction signers and gas objects, inspection and execution methods as well as the ability to add one or more commands.

+For asynchronous transactions, SuiTransactionAsync encapsulates a asynch SuiClient and is in parity with their sycnronous counterpart.
+Basically, all methods on the asynch family are called with ``await``.

+All examples that follow use the synchronous SuiClient and SuiTransaction.

 Quick example
 ~~~~~~~~~~~~~